 Instead of listing individuals, I’d like to hear statistics.
 A hypothetical example:

 As we specialise in modelling men’s clothing, 90% of our workforce are male.
 Whilst the nature of the business does mean we have a lower number of women across the business, we do have fair representation when it comes to LGBT and ethnic minority groups.

 You don’t have these statistics to hand?
 Then go and get them!
-There are plenty of tools to anonymously collect information from your employees.
+There are plenty of tools to anonymously collect information from your employees (if it’s legal to do so in your country).
 Another common pattern is to collect it at the point at which people apply for the position – just be sure to keep that data separate from the application itself to avoid potential bias!

 #2 “Only 1% of our applicants are women.”